Provision Cassandra or DSE in Kubernetes with the Kubernetes Operator for Apache Cassandra

 Encryption

-Kubernetes Operator for Apache Cassandra automates the creation of key stores and trust stores for client-to-node and internode encryption.
-For each datacenter created with the operator, credentials are injected into the stateful set using secrets with the name <datacenter-name>-keystore.
+The Cassandra Operator automates the creation of key stores and trust stores for client-to-node and internode encryption.
+For each datacenter created with the Cassandra Operator, credentials are injected into the stateful set using secrets with the name <datacenter-name>-keystore.
 To use client-to-node or internode encryption, reference only the injected keystores from the Cassandra parameters provided in the datacenter configuration.
 For an example, see the datacenter encryption test yamls.

 Due to limitations of Kubernetes stateful sets, the current strategy primarily focuses on internode encryption with ca-only verification (peer name verification is not currently available).
 Peer verification can be achieved with init containers capable of leveraging external certificate issuance architecture to enable per-node and per-client peer name verification.